Harmontown/harmontown.github.io/docs/_episodes/157/index.md

 title:                "Kiss On Your Balls"
 image:                "episode-placeholder.jpg"
 description: |-
   It's Easter.
 Jeff does not understand Chain Zingers.
 Like, really doesn't get it.
 Curtis Armstrong returns for Shadowrun and there is a lot of testicle play.
-Watch the video at Harmontown.com!
 showDate:
 releaseDate:          "2015-04-07 23:28:00Z"
 duration:             "01:52:15"